dragazo/cpp-gc/README.md

 ## Best Practices

-Here we'll go through a couple of tips for getting the maximum performance out of `cpp-gc`:
+Here we'll go through a couple of tips for getting the maximum performance out of `cpp-gc` while minimizing the chance for error:

-1. Don't call `GC::collect()` explicitly.
+1. **Performance** - Don't call `GC::collect()` explicitly.
 If you start calling `GC::collect()` explicitly, there's a pretty good chance you could be calling it in rapid succession.
 This will do little more than cripple your performance.
 The only time you should ever call it explicitly is if you for some reason **need** the objects to be destroyed immediately *(which is unlikely)*.

-1. When possible, use raw pointers.
+1. **Performance** - When possible, use raw pointers.
 Let's say you have a `GC::ptr<std::vector<int>>` that you need to pass to a function.
 Does the function really need to **own** the value or does it just need access to it?
 In the vast majority of cases, you'll find you only need access to the object.
 In these cases, you're much better off performance-wise to have the function take a raw pointer instead.
-This also has the effect of being less restrictive (i.e. you don't need to pass the object as a specific type of smart pointer). *(this same rule applies to other smart pointers like std::shared_ptr as well)*.
+This also has the effect of being less restrictive (i.e. you don't need to pass the object as a specific type of smart pointer). *(this same rule applies to other smart pointers like `std::shared_ptr` as well)*.

-1. If you find you only use a `GC::ptr` instance to point to another object for normal pointer logic (and if you know that reference isn't isn't the only reference to said object) you should use `GC::ptr<T>*` or `GC::ptr<T>&` instead.
+1. **Performance** - If you find you only use a `GC::ptr` instance to point to another object for normal pointer logic (and if you know that reference isn't isn't the only reference to said object) you should use `GC::ptr<T>*` or `GC::ptr<T>&` instead.
 This still lets you refer to the `GC::ptr<T>` object (and what it points to) but doesn't require unnecessary increments/decrements on each and every assignment to/from it.
-This is demonstrated in the example above, where the end-of-list pointer was a raw pointer to gc pointer.
+This is demonstrated in the example above, where the end-of-list pointer was a raw pointer to a gc pointer.

+1. **Safety** - As mentioned in the section on router functions, if your type owns an object that you would route to but that can be re-pointed or modified in some way (e.g. `std::vector<GC::ptr<int>>`, `std::unique_ptr<GC::ptr<int>>` etc.), re-pointing or adding/removing etc. must be atomic with respect to the router function routing to its contents.
+Because of this, you'll generally need to use a mutex to synchronize access to the object's contents.
+To make sure no one else messes up this safety, such an object should be made private and given atomic accessors if necessary.

+1. **Safety** - Continuing off the last point, do not create a lone (i.e. not in a struct/class) `GC::ptr<T>` where `T` is a mutable container of `GC::ptr`.
+Modifying a lone instance of it could be rather dangerous due to not having a built-in mutex and encupsulation with atomic accessors.